varabyte/kobweb/frontend/compose-html-ext/src/jsMain/kotlin/com/varabyte/kobweb/compose/css/CONTRIBUTING.md

 ---
 ### Every **non-longhand** CSS style property should have a corresponding sealed interface

 Some CSS properties are called *shorthand* and some are called *longhand*.
+Many CSS properties are neither.

 A shorthand property is one that is a grouped representation of several inner properties, themselves called longhand properties.

+If you look at the [Kobweb CSS checklist](https://docs.google.com/spreadsheets/d/1Uu2diibyOzDFPgzzM8BWlw4B9_CTDBACv_1E_tsXbp8), everything in the second and third columns are longhand properties.
+Anything in the first column that parents properties in the second column is a shorthand property.

 For example, `margin-inline` is a shorthand property for `margin-inline-start` and `margin-inline-end`.
-`margin-inline-start` and `margin-inline-end` are longhand properties.
+Conversely, `margin-inline-start` and `margin-inline-end` are longhand properties.

+Meanwhile, `appearance` is just a regular CSS property, neither shorthand nor longhand.

 Many longhand properties are simple primitive values (such as `border-width`).